nnmarcoo/keystroke-biometrics/README.md

 ---

-Compares flight time, WPM, and CPE against stored profiles in a MySQL database to identify who is typing.
+Built to demonstrate understanding of databases for a class in school.
+Keystroke dynamics are being further explored for an NLP class in the [kdnlp](https://github.com/nnmarcoo/kdnlp) repository. <i>This</i> project directly compares flight time, WPM, and CPE against stored profiles in a MySQL database to identify who is typing.
 Built to learn [Diesel ORM](https://diesel.rs/) and [MySQL](https://dev.mysql.com/).

 <div align="center">
   <img src="./assets/example.png" alt="Example usage" width="800">